 Kolmogorov-Smirnov (K-S) statistic

 K-S two-sample statistic compares the cumulative distribution functions (CDF) between two sets of data.
 The K-S statistic provides information on the relative magnitude of the distributions, so it is useful in combination with the Pearson correlation coefficient to quantify the similarity between two distributions.
 The K-S statistic is given as a function of the supremum (maximum) between the expected and observed CDF as shown in Equation 26.
-The null hypothesis for this test is that the two samples are drawn from the same distribution.
+The null hypothesis for this test is that the two samples were drawn from the same distribution.
 Unlike the other statistical tests shown earlier, a large p-value (> 0.05) from the K-S statistic fails to reject the null hypothesis.